This is my monthly report of our personal net worth progress for February 2019.

 The world most beautiful #train ride. #ella to #nuwaraeliya .
 That was indeed a beautiful one.
 Our journey continues tomorrow with another beautiful train ride to #kandy The train ticket is cheap although became a tourist attraction.
 So, you can reserve seats in advance which will cost more but still very affordable. #worklifebalance #financialwellness #financialfreedom #familytravel #familycantravel #landscape #trains

 I also took a few Sinhala classes.
-So, I’m now able to do very basic reading as I understand the system.
+So, I’m now able to do a very basic reading as I understand the system.

 I also know the words for colors, some animals, fruit, and vegetables.
 Cool huh?